nirkoren/devopscon_backup24/README.md

 # Hello and Welcome to DevOpsCon CI/CD demo repo
 ## This repository contains basic Maven project with Hello-World war file
+Hi everyone.
 In order to make it work, please follow the instructions below:

 <ul>
   <li>Make sure JAVA 11 (<b>JDK</b> and not only <b>JRE</b>) is running on your laptop</li>